quicwg/base-drafts/draft-ietf-quic-transport.md

 or RESET_STREAM frame is received for that stream.
 For bidirectional streams initiated by a peer, receipt of a MAX_STREAM_DATA or STOP_SENDING frame for the sending part of the stream also creates the receiving part.
-The initial state for the receiving part of stream is "Recv".
+The initial state for the receiving part of a stream is "Recv".

 The receiving part of a stream enters the "Recv" state when the sending part of a bidirectional stream initiated by the endpoint (type 0 for a client, type 1